 My Prelude Music

 I chose the following songs for my wedding prelude music.
-Our choices were based upon the lyrics, melody, and feelings that each song provoked.
-Some of our choices are covers of Beatles' songs because there are some really beautiful renditions out there that seemed to fit our theme better than the originals.
+Our choices were based on the lyrics, melody, and feelings that each song provoked.
+Some of our choices are covers of Beatles songs because there are some really beautiful renditions out there that seemed to fit our theme better than the originals.

 I fell in love with this song by The Beatles the very first time I heard it.
 Once again, the lyrics are wonderfully romantic and definitely fit in with every wedding's theme: Love.

 3. "Blackbird" by The Beatles (Sung by Evan Rachel Wood)

 While I absolutely adore The Beatles' original rendition of "Blackbird," I love the quality of Evan Rachel Wood's voice as she sings this song on the Across The Universe soundtrack.
 It's so gorgeous and serene.

 Honestly, I can't say that I chose this song for the merits of the lyrics, as I find them to be a bit cryptic.
 However, I love the sound of this song.
 It's very calming and mellow; both good feelings to have present at a wedding!